tryanzu/anzu/README.md

 ```

 Now you need to download and configure **MongoDB** and **Redis**.
 Alternatively you can use remote servers.

-Install `dep` for go dependencies: [https://github.com/golang/dep](https://github.com/golang/dep).
-In MacOS it can be installed with `brew`.

 Execute the following command: `go get https://github.com/cespare/reflex`